mionova/100DaysOfCode-Challenge/README.md

 **Date**: June 12, 2021

-**Today's JavaScript Progress**: Refactored code that was provided to practice the following code structure methodologies:
+**Today's JavaScript Progress**: Refactored code that was provided, in order to practice the following code structure methodologies:

 1. Narrative flow
 2. Iterative coding